The Future of Google Ads (AdWords) In the Next Decade

-I met with Miki Clarke from Allianz, Phil O’Connor from Koala, Daniel Benton General Manager of GroupM’s performance agency Neo, Andrew Burger from Switched On, and our own Preet Singh from Indago Digital for a couple of cheeky ales and to chew on the search-marketing fat.
+I met with Miki Clarke from Allianz, Phil O’Connor from Koala, Daniel Benton, General Manager of GroupM’s performance agency Neo, Andrew Burger from Switched On, and our own Preet Singh from Indago Digital for a couple of cheeky ales and to chew on the search-marketing fat.

 Google has deservedly owned the search space for many years, and I wanted to confirm with these legends that they didn’t see that changing.
-Obviously, the overarching answer was that Google is too engrained into our psyche and its product too strong for a new or current competitor to make a significant impact.
+The overarching answer was that Google is too engrained into our psyche and its product too strong for a new or current competitor to make a significant impact.
 We agreed that a threat to Google wouldn’t come from a traditional search engine.

 All of us agreed that we’d like other options, or that there were certain engines which we would like to see grow in market share.
 Followed by Phil making a reference to Ecosia whom he’d “like to see succeed as they share Koala’s values”.